This is the Website of PDG.

 If you supply us with your postal address on-line you may receive periodic mailings from us with information on new products and services or upcoming events.
 If you do not wish to receive such mailings, please let us know by emailing us at the email address above.

 Persons who supply us with their telephone numbers on-line may receive telephone contact from us with information regarding new products and services or upcoming events.
-If you do not wish to receive such telephone calls, please let us know by calling us at the phone number above.
+If you do not wish to receive such telephone calls, please let us know by contacting us through our Contact page.